Avoid Costly Furnance Repairs with Simple Furnace Maintenance to Ensure Efficient Heating

 4. Routine Maintenance and Safety Check

 Your furnace is a mechanical system.
-And just like any mechanical system, with an array of interacting motors, electrical and gas components, it is important to inspect yearly to ensure everything is in good working order.
+And just like any mechanical system, with an array of interacting motors, electrical and gas components, it is important as part of your heater maintenance plan to inspect yearly and ensure everything is in good working order before servicing a furnace is needed.

 Many homeowners think if the system is only a year or two old, it is fine to skip maintenance.